grafana/mimir/docs/sources/operating-grafana-mimir/configure-ha-deduplication.md

 Prometheus server.
 For example, in the case of `team-1`, the leader replica would be `team-1.a`.
 As long as `team-1.a` is the leader, the samples that `team-1.b` sends are dropped.
 And if Grafana Mimir does not see any new samples from `team-1.a` for a short period of time (30 seconds by default), it switches the leader to `team-1.b`.

-If `team-1.a` goes down for a few minutes, Grafana Mimir’s HA sample handling will have switched and elected `team-1.b` as the leader.
+If `team-1.a` goes down for more than 30 seconds, Grafana Mimir’s HA sample handling will have switched and elected `team-1.b` as the leader.
 The failure timeout ensures that too much data is not dropped before failover to the other replica.

 > **Note:** In a scenario where the default scrape period is 15 seconds, and the timeouts in Grafana Mimir are set to the default values,